 #1 ZAGREB TO PLITVICE LAKES DAY TRIP

 Plitvice Lakes National Park is an absolute natural gem!
-Water flows through a deep canyon in a series of tumbling waterfalls that pool into 16 lakes.
-Trails and wooden-planked paths weave through and over the water, giving visitors an up-close view of the natural phenomena and colorful scenery.
+Water flows through deep canyons in a series of tumbling waterfalls that pool into 16 lakes.
+Trails and wooden-planked paths weave around and over the water, giving visitors an up-close view of the natural phenomena and colorful scenery.
 A Plitvice Lakes tour is one of the most popular Croatia day trips – and, as such, a little pre-planning is necessary.

 First, a good pair of walking shoes is necessary for your Plitvice Lakes day trip!
 The trails cover more than 5 miles…and once on the lakeside trails there are very few places to stop for a rest.
 As a nature park, visitors are also exposed to the elements – so make sure to bring sunscreen…and an umbrella, just in case!

 Second, visiting Plitvice Lakes now requires pre-booking a ticket online at least two days in advance (new in 2019).
-Walk-up tickets will only be sold if there are available remaining time slots (which is unlikely in the height of summer).
-Because the tickets require date and time entry, arranging a Plitvice Lakes day trip from Zagreb on your own is a little more cumbersome…but not impossible.
+Walk-up tickets will only be sold if there are available remaining time slots, which is unlikely in the height of summer.
+Because the tickets require date and time entry, arranging a Plitvice Lakes day trip from Zagreb on your own requires a little more planning and not much flexibility.